grame-cncm/faustcourse/session2/Lesson 2.md

 A slider delivers a signal that ranges between a minimum and a maximum value.
 It has five parameters:
 - The first one is the name of the slider as it is going to appear on the user interface, here "level".
-- The second one is the default value of the slider, the value that it delivers when the program starts, here it is 0.1.
+- The second one is the default value of the slider which is the value that it delivers when the program starts, here it is 0.1.
-- The third parameter is the minimum value, the lowest value the slider can deliver, here 0.
+- The third parameter is the minimum value which is the lowest value the slider can deliver, here 0.
-- The fourth one is the maximum value, the highest value the slider can deliver, here 1.
+- The fourth one is the maximum value which is the highest value the slider can deliver, here 1.
 - The fifth and last parameters is a step value, here 0.1.

 There are two kind of sliders:
 - hslider is an horizontal slider
 - vslider is a vertical slider

-You can somehow listen to the sound produced by a slider (explain its an artfact):
+You can somehow listen to the sound produced by a slider (explain its artifact):

 ```
 process = vslider("level", 0, -1, 1, 0.01);